Tier 2 Course 003

 Location: Head

-If you said BVM then good job!
-While N P A airways are often tried first to avoid requiring constant bagging, in this patient, placing an N P A could be harmful since the patient has a severe facial injury.
-Severe facial injuries can damage the bones in the patient's face, which can create a passage that allows the N P A to push up into the patient’s brain.
-Next, start to provide BVM ventilation assistance to the patient.
+While it is good to think about airway obstruction, in this patient, placing an N P A could be harmful since the patient has a severe facial injury.
+Severe facial injuries can damage the bones in the patient's face, which can create a passage that allows the N P A to push up into the patient’s brain

 Scenario Details